 Avila’s formal qualifications include a Bachelor of Education - Contemporary Dance from UAI University, Buenos Aires, Argentina, obtaining a Scholarship for Academic Excellence & Professional Practice; a Diploma of Arts -Visual Arts from Chisholm Institute, Frankston where she was awarded the Monyx Best Overall Portfolio Prize and a Masters of Arts - Art in Public Space with High Distinction from RMIT University.

-Avila has exhibited widely throughout Australia and overseas, holding 15 solo shows and participating in over 56 group exhibitions.
-Avila has completed 26 public art commissions while working extensively for local councils and art organizations.
+Avila has exhibited widely throughout Australia and overseas, holding 15 solo shows and participating in over 59 group exhibitions and completing numerous national public art commissions as well as delivering public art installations around the world.

 Avila’s work is included in public and private collections in Australia and overseas and has been featured in many publications and newspapers articles.